This post contains affiliate links.

 Below is the seating chart for Grandstand 31 at the Montreal Grandprix.

 As the chart shows the stand is made up of three sections numbered 1 to 3.
-Each section has 52 rows, but these are named using letters.

 The seat numbers increase from left to right (as you look at the stand from the circuit).
 They start from 1 at the beginning of each section.
 Each section is 25 seats wide.